Alumni Support

 WFSC Alumni

 Through the Center’s educational activities, we create and coordinate a growing interdisciplinary and global community of alumni.
-In 2022 this alumni network boasted over 350 members from over 50 different countries.
-The Center stays in touch with alumni through World Food System Center Alumni Network.
+This alumni network boasts over 350 members from more than 50 different countries.
+The Center stays in touch with alumni through the Center's newsletter and the World Food Systems Network (WFSN).

 Alumni Community